 How to Write A Video Brief - In-depth

 1. Who is your secondary audience if there is one?

 Most companies have some kind of demographic breakdown and primarily focus on the main demographic.
 While that is a smart and efficient thing to do they sometimes neglect secondary audiences.
 If your video is animated and uses characters to explain or elaborate on a product or service, your secondary audience can be a goldmine for character design and to flesh out other details in your story.

 2. How familiar is your product/service to your primary audience?

 Are we educating your audience?
-Can we skip the introductory jargon and hand holding and go straight to the meat of the message, or is a bit more of a elaborate walk-through appropriate?
+Can we skip the introductory jargon and hand-holding and go straight to the meat of the message, or is a bit more of an elaborate walk-through appropriate?
 How detailed can we get to drive home the benefits and advantages of your brand?